Henry Richard Abadie

 Major-General Henry Richard Abadie CB (25 March 1841 – 9 May 1915) was a British Army officer.
-He was GOC Eastern District at the end of the 19th century and the Lieutenant Governor of Jersey for four years thereafter.
+He was GOC (General officer commanding) Eastern District at the end of the 19th century and the Lieutenant Governor of Jersey for four years thereafter.

 Background

-Abadie was the son of Louis Pascal Abadie, who came from Chateau de Pellepoix in France.
+Abadie was the son of Louis Pascal Abadie, who lived in the castle of Pellepoix, at Beaumont-de-Lomagne, in France.
 He was married first to Kate Sandeman and following her death in 1883 to Caroline, daughter of Colonel Fanshawe Gostling in 1890.
 His four sons with Kate Sandeman all died while on military service: two in Africa to disease and two during the First World War.

 Military career

 Abadie joined the army in 1858 and served in the 1868 Expedition to Abyssinia, where he was involved in the Battle of Magdala.
 He was made a captain 1872 and fought in the Second Anglo-Afghan War, including the Battle of Kandahar in 1880.
 He was with the 9th Lancers and commanded the Cavalry Depot at Canterbury from 1894 to 1897.

-From 1899 to 1900 he commanded Eastern District, during which he was promoted to major-general and awarded a Companion of the Order of the Bath.
+From 1899 to 1900 he commanded Eastern District, during which he was promoted to major-general and created a Companion of the Order of the Bath.